dyGiLa/dyGiLa/README.md

 After couple of years' develpment, Dr. Kuang Zhang has added parallel simulaton data stream feature (`pario`) and strong coupling corrections functions `matep` into dyGiLa.
 Moreover, implemented by Dr. Asier Lopez-Eiguren, and generalized by Dr. Kuang Zhang, GL EOM with Langevin noise i.e., GL-Langevin equation has been introduced into dyGiLa with many different temperature profiles.

+The significant development milestone is Dr. Kuang Zhang itegrated `HILA` lattice envirament and `pario` stream engine with both Nvidia
+`CUDA` and AMD `ROCm` support.
+These accelration features have been tested both both on `N100` and `MI250` clusters.

 #### Home page and documentation of [dyGiLa](https://dygila.github.io) project: https://dygila.github.io